sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Service registry

-- You should have a service registry, listing all existing services.
+- You should have a service registry, listing all your existing services.
+- Each service should have an identity in the form of a unique identifier e.g., a [ULID](https://github.com/ulid/spec).
 - Each service should show which infrastructure resources they depend on, along with the libraries and versions they use.
 - You should be able to see all services that use a dependency version affected by a vulnerability.
 - Every service should also link to its codebase on version control.
-- Each service should have an identity in the form of a unique identifier e.g., a ULID.

 ## Messaging

 - Your messaging infrastructure will need authorization, auto-scaling, replication, partitioning, etc.
 - You should have a service registry in place, and a way of authenticating services. mTLS is a good way of doing this, if you issue per-service certificates, with rotation, using sidecars to proxy the communications.
-- In terms of authorization, ACLs work well, but a custom authorizer using OPA is better.
+- In terms of authorization, [ACLs](https://docs.streamnative.io/docs/access-control) work well, but a custom [Authorization Provider](https://pulsar.apache.org/docs/next/security-extending/) using [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) is better.
 Both Pulsar and Kafka support this.
-The way it works is that you can declare a custom authorizer as a plugin extension, and your broker will ask it whether a service is allowed to publish or subscribe to a topic, caching the result afterwards.
+The way it works is that you can declare a custom Authorization Provider as a plugin extension, and your broker will ask it whether a service is allowed to publish or subscribe to a topic, caching the result afterward.
-- Partitioning and cluster auto-scaling are much easier with Pulsar than they are with Kafka.
+- Partitioning and [cluster auto-scaling](https://docs.datastax.com/en/streaming/kaap-operator/0.1.0/) are much easier with Pulsar than they are with Kafka, because Apache Pulsar's brokers are stateless.
+You'll need to template both aspects as part of your walking skeleton.
-- You should also have a company-wide registry of topics and schemata (typically in Apache Avro).
-So that each developer should know what topics exist, what are they for, and their schemata.
+- You should also have a company-wide registry of topics and schemata (typically in [Apache Avro](https://avro.apache.org/)).
+So that each developer should know what topics exist, what are they for, and what schema is published to that topic.
 - Your cluster should be configured to reject messages whose payload is backward or forward incompatible with the schema set for the topic.
+[An overview of how this works in Pulsar](https://pulsar.apache.org/docs/3.1.x/schema-understand#schema-evolution).

 ## Service-to-service communications

 - Ideally no two services should ever know of each other's existence, exclusively publishing and receiving events instead.
 - If you must have peer-to-peer communications, service mesh will help manage this.
 - By using peer-to-peer communications you lose a lot, in terms of backpressure, security, extensibility, etc. so think really carefully whether you really have to.
+- For external services, you'll need peer-to-peer communications anyway.
+My advice is to structure proxy services for 3rd-party dependencies, so that your applications are not concerned with certificate management, credentials, etc.

+## Outbound invocations

+- If your applications initiate outbound invocations to a tenant's infrastructure, you'll need to somehow prove these are genuine and originated from the right environment.
+- For webhooks, you should consider [HTTP Message Signatures](https://httpwg.org/http-extensions/draft-ietf-httpbis-message-signatures.html).
+- Each tenant-specific area of your infrastructure should generate a key pair (with rotation) used to sign outbound requests.
+- The receiver should retrieve the public key from a well-known endpoint exposed under the tenant-specific subdomain (so protected by mTLS, IP address range restrictions, etc.), and use the key to verify the signature.
+- Like for calls to external services, my advice is to use proxy services to produce and attach HTTP Message Signatures to outbound invocations, so that your applications are not concerned with certificate management, credentials, etc.

 ## Autoscaling for services

-- You'll want CPU-based auto-scaling groups, for command and query endpoints, as their driven by unpredictable external traffic.
+- You'll want CPU-based auto-scaling groups, for command and query endpoints, as their driven by push-based unpredictable external traffic.
 - For event processors and event sinks, CPU-based autoscaling makes no sense, as these process messages out of a queue.
 Instead, you'll want to scale their consumer groups based on the derivative of their queue size: if they're falling behind the producers, ramp up, and if they're catching up fast, ramp down.

 ## Monitoring

-- You should have dashboards and alerts for both product and infrastructure related aspects.
+- You should have dashboards and alerts for both product and infrastructure-related aspects.
 - In terms of infrastructure, things like CPU, memory, number of inbound and outbound connections, error rate, available disk space, etc.
 - About product aspects, stuck workflows that are not progressing through the steps after a given time (using sagas for this), brute-force login attempts, suspicious patterns, etc.
-- You should also have health checks and readiness checks for each service, along with an externally generated availability check service e.g., Pingdom, to check whether your platform is available to the outside world.
+- You should also have health checks and readiness checks for each service, along with an external availability check service e.g., [Pingdom](https://www.pingdom.com/), to check whether your platform is available to the outside world.
 - Any error-level log entry should trigger an alert to be investigated.
-- My advice is to use open-source tools for monitoring and for dashboards e.g., Prometheus and Graphana, as opposed to commercial solutions like Datadog, as these can get obscenely expensive.
+- My advice is to use open-source tools for monitoring and for dashboards e.g., [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/), as opposed to commercial solutions like [Datadog](https://www.datadoghq.com/), as these can get very expensive fast.

-## Data segregation and replication

-- Different tenants might require different encryption keys, physically segregated storage, and different locations for their data.
-- Data residency regulations require that data for customers in a Country is also going to be kept in that country (some Countries require "only" instead of "also", but only 1 or 2).

 ## Releases and deployments